ionspin/kotlin-multiplatform-libsodium/README.md

 Kotlin Multiplatform Crypto is a library for various cryptographic applications.

-This is an extremely early release, currently only consisting of Blake2b and SHA256 and 512.

-API is very opinionated, ment to be used on both encrypting and decrypting side.
+API is very opinionated, meant to be used on both encrypting and decrypting side.
 The idea is that API leaves less room for errors when using it.

+The library comes in two flavors `multiplatform-crypto` and `multiplatform-crypto-delegated`

+* `multiplatform-crypto` contains pure kotlin implementations, is not reviewed, should be considered unsafe and only for prototyping or experimentation purposes.

+* `multiplatform-crypto-delegated` relies on platform specific implementations, like libsodium, but care should still be taken that the kotlin code is not reviewed or proven safe.

 ## Notes & Roadmap

 **The API will move fast and break often until v1.0**

-Next step:
+Next steps:
-reduce ammount of allocations and introduce parallelization in Argon2
+- Expand API (AEAD, ECC ...)

 ## Should I use this in production?

-No.
+No, until it is reviewed.

-## Should I use this in code that is critical in any way, shape or form?
+## Should I use this in code that is *critical* in any way, shape or form?

-No.
+No, but even if after being warned you decide to, then use `multiplatform-crypto-delegated`.

 ## Why?